 The recent events — from the Atlanta shootings to multiple, horrible stories of (elderly) Asian men and women being attacked unprovoked — sting.
 The victims could have been my parents.
 They could have been my childhood friends.
 It could have been me.

 I was born in Seoul and am the proud daughter of immigrants.
 My parents moved to the States in their thirties with little money to their names.
 They had university degrees from prestigious South Korean institutions that held no weight in corporate America, especially with their lack of English skills.
-They were the first of their families to set out West, and they came in pursuit of the “American Dream.”
+We were the first of our families to set out West, and we came in pursuit of the “American Dream.”
 And guess what?
-They made it.
+We made it.